ibm-cloud-docs/dns-svcs/private-endpoint.md

 ```
 api.private.dns-svcs.cloud.ibm.com
 ```
-{:pre}
+{: pre}

 For more examples of setting the service's FQDN for the specific SDK language, see [SDK API examples](/apidocs/dns-svcs?code=go).

 ### Using Terraform
 {: #terrform-dns-svcs}